bogeeee/pve-manager-electrified/readme.md

 - Frontend:
   Each time, when started, the nodejs webserver uses **vite**, to bundle the web files.
 This way, we can have the most modern web techniques like React, Typescript, npm dependency management and fast reloading during development (during dev, it starts a vite devserver).
 The old original
   .js files are also served.
-But instead of all in a non-debugging-friendly bigfile, they are listed as individually (Vite can still bundle them internally but then we have proper source mapping).
+But instead of all in a non-debugging-friendly bigfile, they are listed as individual (Vite can still bundle them internally but then we have proper source mapping).
   React components are used in the mix with the old ExtJS 6 components.
   Vite can also run in **dev server** mode.
 Then it watches the files and gives you fast reloading.
 Under `/webBuild`, There's control panel, where you can switch modes.